ADA Curb Ramp Initiative

 A curb ramp is a sloping pedestrian way, intended for pedestrian traffic, which provides access between a pedestrian walkway to a surface located above or below an adjacent curb face.
 Curb ramps are built on all public roadway facilities to provide access for all pedestrians including those with physical and visual disabilities.
 Curb ramps are sometimes referred to as “curb cuts”.
 Below are sample images of curb ramps:

-The purpose of this project is to address curb ramp deficiencies along 8.77 miles of WIS 23, WIS 28, and WIS 42 by installing and updating curb ramps to meet ADA compliance when possible.
+The purpose of the curb ramp projects are to address curb ramp deficiencies by installing and updating curb ramps to meet ADA compliance when possible.
 This will remove or reduce obstacles and barriers to pedestrian travel.

 Each curb ramp location will be investigated to verify if the curb ramps meet current ADA standards.
-Any curb ramps included in the project not meeting ADA standards will be evaluated and, if possible, will be removed and replaced so they are compliant with ADA standards.
+Any curb ramps in the project not meeting ADA standards will be evaluated and, if possible, removed and replaced so they comply with ADA standards.
 Those existing ramps that cannot be made compliant for various reasons will be constructed to be as compliant as possible.

 The proposed action will address the following curb ramp deficiencies: